-The popular town of Keswick is the holiday centre of the north of the Lake District and has plenty to offer the visitor at any time of year.
-The town boasts numerous shops and restaurants to suit all tastes, as well as offering miniature golf, excellent parks, the famous Theatre by the Lake, a charming cinema, the Pencil Museum, a climbing wall, fishing and great mountain biking opportunities, whilst the beautiful lake of Derwentwater at the head of the stunning Borrowdale Valley is only a few minutesí walk from the town centre.
+The popular town of Keswick is the holiday centre of the North of the Lake District and has plenty to offer the visitor at any time of year.
+The town boasts numerous shops and restaurants to suit all tastes, as well as offering miniature golf, excellent parks, the famous Theatre by the Lake, a charming cinema, the Pencil Museum, a climbing wall, fishing and great mountain biking opportunities, whilst the beautiful lake of Derwentwater at the head of the stunning Borrowdale Valley is only a few minutes walk from the town centre.
 Nearby, between Braithwaite and Buttermere is the beautiful Newlands Valley, while picturesque Bassenthwaite Lake is well worth a visit.
-From a gentle countryside ramble to a challenging hike up Skiddaw or the famous Cat Bells, there really is something for everyone.
+From a gentle countryside ramble to a challenging hike up Skiddaw or the famous Catbells, there really is something for everyone.
 Visit Castlerigg Stone Circle, the Jennings Brewery and Mirehouse, a grand house and gardens on the shores of the Bassenthwaite Lake, or take a fabulous boat trip around Derwentwater.
 With plenty of attractions for the kids, lovely parks and the nearby Lake District Wildlife Park this is a great Lakeland destination whatever the time of year.

 Note: This property does not accept infants or children under 5 years.